-TERMINATION OF A COMMITTEE
+TERMINATION OF A CANDIDATE COMMITTEE

-- After your termination request is filed staff will review your request to terminate and contact you if your committee cannot be terminated for any reason. - Once your termination request is approved, you will receive one final email to your committee stating that your registration status has been changed.
+- After your termination request is filed staff will review your request to terminate and contact you if your committee cannot be terminated for any reason. - Once your termination request is approved, you will receive one final email to your committee stating that your registration status has been changed. - Current office holders cannot terminate their candidate committee while in office.